 JCB Chief Innovation and Growth Officer Tim Burnhope said: “By replacing the diesel engine with an efficient, 48V electrical driveline, with the latest generation automotive battery cells, JCB has once again moved the mini excavator market forwards.

-“The 19C-1 E-TEC will provide contractors with a zero-emission, low-noise solution, allowing them to work independently, in late night urban conditions, within buildings and even in rail tunnels with no requirement for costly exhaust extraction equipment.
-The 19C-1 E-TEC points the way to a new zero-emission future for JCB mini excavators.”
+“The 19C-1 E-TECH will provide contractors with a zero-emission, low-noise solution, allowing them to work independently, in late night urban conditions, within buildings and even in rail tunnels with no requirement for costly exhaust extraction equipment.
+The 19C-1 E-TECH points the way to a new zero-emission future for JCB mini excavators.”

 - Three lithium-ion battery packs providing a 312Ah (15kWh) storage capacity